HalfBakedBaker/SCTools/README.md

 Send Pre Defined Messages to chat at the click of a button (QuickChat)

 Steps to use it :

 0. Click "Delete All" button to remove all existing "ReplaceMe" buttons
 1. Enter the Text you want to send as a message 2.Click the "Add button"
 3.repeat steps 1 & 2 to add up to 40 messages or "chatEmotes")
-4. Click any of the buttons and it will send the name of the button as a message in chat.
+4.click "saveDefault" to remember the buttons you added next time you run it 5.Make sure chat is open (F12)
-5.click "saveDefault" to remember the buttons you added next time you run it
+6.Click any of the buttons and it will send the name of the button as a message in chat.

 ################################################################